 How to Build DIY Landing Pages

-If you sign up for real estate lead generation platforms like BoldLeads, Zurple, Boomtown, Real Geeks, Cloud Attract or Tigerlead, they will throw in landing pages for free.
-For most Realtors, this is the most economical way to build and use real estate landing pages.
+If you sign up for real estate lead generation platforms like Real Geeks, they will throw in landing pages for free.
+For most realtors, this is the most economical way to build and use real estate landing pages.

-6. Lori Ballen (Custom WordPress & Listings to Leads Instant Home Valuation tool)
+7. Lori Ballen (Custom WordPress & Listings to Leads Instant Home Valuation Tool)

 The Bottom Line

-Mastering real estate landing pages is becoming more and more important for Realtors in 2018.
-When building landing pages make sure to know who you’re trying to target, use short copy and minimal layouts.
-Make sure your call to action stands out with a bright button, and appealing copy.
-Finally, there are many ways to build landing pages, so choose what works best for your business.”
+Mastering the real estate landing page is becoming more and more important for realtors in 2018.
+When building landing pages, understand your target audience and use short copy and simple layouts.
+Make sure your call to action stands out with a bright button and appealing copy, and choose a design that works best for your business.